mdn/yari/README.md

 starting a server.
 It also, builds a `index.html` file for every document found and processed by the `cli`.
 This whole directory is ready to be uploaded to S3 or Netlify.

+## Trees

+The CLI will build a tree of all documents that are available.
+This produces a file in the build directory called `tree.json`.
+It contains the title, URI, and hash of every piece of content found in Stumptown.
+In the client, you can reach this with:

+    fetch('/tree.json').then(r => r.json()).then(tree => {
+      console.log('All documents:', tree);
+    })

+This is handy for tasks, during building, such as finding siblings.
+For example, if you're on `/docs/Web/HTML/elements/video` you can get a list of all other titles available under the parent `/docs/Web/HTML/elements`.

+Additionally, another auxilliary file is created based on this called `titles.json` which is an object that looks like this:

+    {
+        "/docs/Web/HTML/Element/abbr": "<abbr>: The Abbreviation element",
+        "/docs/Web/HTML/Element/address": "<address>: The Contact Address element",
+        "/docs/Web/HTML/Element/article": "<article>: The Article Contents element",
+        ...

+A usecase of having this tree is the ability to make an autocomplete search widget.
+When you have loaded all possible titles you can generate a search by knowing all other possible titles.

+Note that the CLI, when building each document's `index.json` or `index.html`, you supply a search pattern.
+The tree might thus contain more URIs than were generated.

 ## Goals and Not-Goals